tomcritchlow/tomcritchlow.github.io/_posts/2022-05-06-executive-dashboards.md

 Talking of the "medium of dashboards" - I've been spending a lot of time in Google Data Studio recently and I really appreciate the idea of a blank canvas to design layout and reporting on top of.
 It implicitly encourages *layout* as a primary activity.

-It's technically possible to do all kinds of fancy design in a spreadsheet too - but any design or styling work you do is more fragile in a spreadsheet and, mostly, people don't bother.
+Yes, it's technically possible to do all kinds of fancy design in a spreadsheet too - but any design or styling work you do is more fragile in a spreadsheet and, mostly, people don't bother.

-I mean - like any design tool I see plenty of Google Data Studio reports that make my eyes bleed too!
+I mean - like any design tool I see plenty of Google Data Studio reports that make my eyes bleed!
 But on balance I like the notion of starting with a blank canvas.
 A data studio report *feels* very different to a spreadsheet report.
 It forces me to more clearly make tradeoffs between visual hierarchy, position and relation.

 📈📈📈